akka/akka/akka-docs/scala/security.rst

 Most prominently the kerberos protocol is used to authenticate users in a windows network.
 When deploying web applications to a corporate intranet an important feature will be to support the single sign on (SSO), which comes to make the application kerberos aware.

 How does it work (at least for REST actors)?

-# When accessing a secured resource the server will check the request for the *Authorization* header as with basic or digest authentication.
+- When accessing a secured resource the server will check the request for the *Authorization* header as with basic or digest authentication.
-# If it is not set, the server will respond with a challenge to “Negotiate”.
-The negotiation is in fact the NEGO part of the `SPNEGO <http://tools.ietf.org/html/rfc4178>`_ specification)
+- If it is not set, the server will respond with a challenge to "Negotiate".
+The negotiation is in fact the NEGO part of the `SPNEGO <http://tools.ietf.org/html/rfc4178>`_ specification
-# The browser will then try to acquire a so called *service ticket* from a ticket granting service, i.e. the kerberos server
+- The browser will then try to acquire a so called *service ticket* from a ticket granting service, i.e. the kerberos server
-# The browser will send the *service ticket* to the web application encoded in the header value of the *Authorization*header
+- The browser will send the *service ticket* to the web application encoded in the header value of the *Authorization* header
-# The web application must validate the ticket based on a shared secret between the web application and the kerberos server.
+- The web application must validate the ticket based on a shared secret between the web application and the kerberos server.
 As a result the web application will know the name of the user

 To activate the kerberos/SPNEGO authentication for your REST actor you need to enable the kerberos/SPNEGOauthentication actor in the akka.conf like this: